mikeoleary/mikeoleary.github.io/docs/_posts/2023-12-07-cross-region-lb.md

 5. **Other regions**.
 Your 'backend regional load balancers' can live in any publicly available Azure region.

 6. **Public Only.**.
-At least at the time of me writing this blog (it's the night of Nov 28, 2023), these are the biggest limitations that jump out at me:
+At least at the time of me writing this blog, these are the biggest limitations that jump out at me:
    >Cross-region frontend IP configurations are public only.
 An internal frontend is currently not supported.

    and